After installing VisionProject onto your live server you should set up an additional test environment.

 - Overwrite the test server webapp files and database with the files and database from the live environment.
 Also edit ROOT\WEB-INF\classes\ehcache.xml and replace "::channelName=EHCACHE_VISIONFLOW" with "::channelName=EHCACHE_VISIONFLOW_Test" If you have a tomcat cluster.

-- This is the important step: Change critical data / configuration in the test environment by:
+- This is a very important step: Change critical data / configuration in the test environment by:

 Remove all email addresses in the users table by executing the SQL Update statement :